 Further inquiries would not be required if the Export Control Organization (ECO) through common sense and flexible approach decides that your application is authentic, while also noting that your ordinary place of residence in the United Kingdom.

 If you as an ordinary UK resident have spent a considerable amount of time abroad on business, studies, or visitation you may be permitted to re-enter the country as a returning resident.
 You are however expected to prove that you were usually resided in the United Kingdom or have the intension to return to residence in the UK while you have spent no more than 2 years abroad.

 The 2 years rule has some exceptions which will be further elaborated in the coming sections.

 In a situation where there are slight errors or exclusions in the application and there is enough proof to evince that the application will be approved, you are expected to enquire and seek clarification or request the documentation or information missing.

 Your passport contains the stamps of previous endorsement by the Home Office for Indefinite Leave to Remain (ILR) which stands as evidence that supports your claim for returning residence.

-Interviews are conducted and sometimes used in identifying fraudulent claims like in situations where by the claimant is found to not be able to speak English language or in other circumstances where the claimant cannot describe his/her area of residence in the UK after claiming to have been previous resided there.
-This situations will usually lead to further investigation of the claim.
+Interviews are conducted and sometimes used in identifying fraudulent claims like in situations whereby the claimant is found to not be able to speak English language or in other circumstances where the claimant cannot describe his/her area of residence in the UK after claiming to have been previously resided there.
+These situations will usually lead to further investigation of the claim.

-Exceptions to the two years rule is broadly categorized into two; Exceptions for applicants with strong ties to the United Kingdom and Exception for holders of special UK passports.
+Exceptions to the two years rule are broadly categorized into two; Exceptions for applicants with strong ties to the United Kingdom and Exception for holders of special UK passports.

 1. Strong Ties to the United Kingdom: